 Vitamin D is a fat-soluble vitamin that supports bone health, immune function, and countless other systems of the body.
 Vitamin D deficiency had been a serious issue prior to the mass fortification of foods like milk and other dairy products.
 It still is common throughout the world.
 While rare, severe vitamin D deficiency can result in rickets.
-Vitamin D was traditionally used years ago to treat rickets.
+The vitamin was traditionally used years ago to treat rickets.
 Because vitamin D plays an important role in helping our bodies absorb calcium, bone weakening is a major concern for people with low levels.
-Other symptoms of low levels of vitamin D may include:
+Other symptoms of vitamin D deficiency may include:

-Since sunlight is an excellent source of vitamin D, people who do not get enough sun exposure may be at risk for low vitamin D levels.
+Since sunlight is an excellent way to get vitamin D, people who do not get enough sun exposure on their skin may be at risk for low vitamin D levels.
 This includes people who use sunblock regularly, as sunscreens are formulated to block UVB radiation, which is what the body needs to synthesize vitamin D. Also, people who have darker skin may have more of a challenge absorbing UVB rays because of the higher levels of melanin in their skin, which can act as a natural sunblock allowing for less absorption of UV radiation.

 Other people who may be at risk for a vitamin D deficiency include people who typically cover their body in clothing and people who do not go outside often, since UVB radiation cannot penetrate through windows in offices, homes, or cars.
-Living in an area with high pollution or a geographic location with a high latitude, where the sun’s rays are the weakest, may also be at risk for low levels of vitamin D. Finally, people who are lactose intolerant or have digestive issues with processing fats may have vitamin D deficiency since absorption of fat-soluble vitamin D may be more difficult.
+Living in an area with high pollution or a geographic location with a high latitude, where the sun’s rays are the weakest, may also be at risk for low levels of vitamin D. Low intake of vitamin D is more common in people who are lactose intolerant or have a milk allergy.
+Lastly, people with digestive issues and difficulty processing fats are at higher risk of vitamin D deficiency since absorption of fat-soluble vitamin D may be more difficult.

 There are many options to increase your vitamin D levels.
 Here we’ll explore the three most common and effective ways of adding a larger dose of vitamin D to your life.